 If you ever been assigned to work internationally or have a loved one who is or maybe you have family in another country, you know how expensive international calling rates can be.
 And you don’t want to have to sacrifice your relationships due to the prohibitive costs involved in calling internationally.

-The good news is that VOIP has provided some excellent, super cheap international call rates opportunities.
+The good news is that VOIP has provided some excellent, super cheap international call rates opportunities – and mobile calling has quickly seen prices drop recently as well.
+If you have a high volume of international call minutes, I personally favor Ooma, which only charges monthly use taxes for the device (which can connect to any broadband internet connection and a router), in addition to the rates highlighted below.
 I’ll cover the rates involved with some of the most popular low cost international call plan providers out there.
-It’s time to ditch that old calling card!

 Right now all calls made within Google Voice in the U.S. are free to Canada and the U.S. But did you know that you can also purchase low cost international minutes via Google Voice?
 You can make the calls via your mobile phone, by calling in to Google Voice with any phone, or even through a Google Chat window.
 And the international call rates are cheap.

 Here is a list of Google Voice international rates by country:

 - Canada – Free (landline/mobile)

 - U.K. – $0.01/minute (landline), mobile varies

 - Mexico – $0.01/minute (landline), $0.02 (mobile)

 Outside of international calls, Google Voice is free.

 In order to make international calls with Google Voice, you’ll need to add credit.
 At the top right, click “Settings”, on the left, click “Payments”, next to “Current balance,” click “Add credit” and select amount.